-Whilst many industries have realised the benefits of digitizing documents, healthcare organisations in both the UK and the US are still slow in making the transition.
-This is often due to the belief that scanning documents is too large an investment to justify, or too much of a risk.
+Whilst many industries have realised the benefits of digitizing records and documents, healthcare organisations in both the UK and the US are still slow in making the transition.
+This is often due to the belief that scanning medical records and documents is too large an investment to justify, or too much of a risk.

 Read the article to learn more about the options for digitizing your medical records.

-The volume of documents organisations process has increased ten-fold in the last five years.
-When you consider the amount of resource required to manage paper medical records, not only do the records take up valuable space that could be better used for clinical purposes but they also present a number of Data Protection and Compliance challenges.
+The volume of medical records that healthcare organisations process has increased tenfold in the last five years.
+When you consider the amount of resource required to manage paper medical records, not only do the records take up valuable space that could be better used for clinical purposes, but they also present a number of Data Protection and Compliance challenges.
 Just consider the costs and risks:

 Additionally, there are other drivers that impact this decision.
 For instance, in the UK, ‘Paperless 2024’ is an opportunity to transform health and social care by offering everyone from administration and care professionals to patients, better use of data and technology.
 In the US, the impact of electronic medical records is still undergoing a debate - but according to statistics from 2004 - 2014, saw a steady increase in more doctors using electronic medical records and is a continuing upward trend.

-When done well, making the switch from paper-based to electronic records can be a painless process that quickly pays for itself.
+When done well, making the switch from paper-based to digital medical records can be a painless process that quickly pays for itself.

 There are two ways that healthcare organisations can choose to digitize their medical records - you can decide to do it in-house or you can choose to outsource it to a professional document scanning and management company.

-Your other option is to outsource document scanning to professionals, who have the knowledge, experience and skills to undertake large-scale projects.
-Outsourcing is usually recommended for large-scale digitisation projects and is generally faster and more affordable than trying to do it in-house.
+Your other option is to outsource medical records scanning to professionals, who have the knowledge, experience and skills to undertake large-scale projects.
+Outsourcing is usually recommended for large-scale digitization projects and is generally faster and more affordable than trying to do it in-house.
 It is important to select an outsourcing company who understands the healthcare sector and all the compliance and regulatory nuances that really matter to your organisation.